sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/idn_rule_utility.md

     /**
     * Find and return the users that match the incoming attributeName, operation, value ordered by
-    * the specified sortAttribute
+    * the specified sortAttribute.
     *
-    * @param attributeName The attribute that should be searched, must be searchable and non-nul
+    * @param attributeName The attribute to be searched.
+It must be searchable and non-null.
-    * @param operation The operation to be used when searching and only allowed equals and starts wit
+    * @param operation The operation to be used when searching.
+It only allows equals and StartsWith.
-    * @param value The value that should match and must be non-null
+    * @param value The value to match.
+It must be non-null.
-    * @param sortAttribute The attribute that should be used while sorting.
+    * @param sortAttribute The attribute to be used when sorting.
-    * Default ordering will be on uid if not specified and this also must be searchable.
+    * Default ordering is on uid if it is not specified and this also must be searchable.
-    * Sort will always be in ascending order
+    * Sort is always be in ascending order.
     *
-    * @return The List of users that match the passed in parameters.
-The max number returned values will be limited to 50.
+    * @return The list of users matching the passed in parameters.
+The max number of returned values is limited to 50.
     *
     * @throws IllegalStateException when attribute provided is not searchable,
-    * when operation is not StartsWith or Equals,
+    * when the operation is not StartsWith or Equals,
-    * the sortAttribute is not searahable,
+    * the sortAttribute is not searchable,
-    * or if there are issues during the search
+    * or if there are issues during the search.
     *
     * @see #EQUALS_FILTER
     * @see #STARTS_WITH_FILTER